 We make every attempt to go out to the playground.
 However, if the weather is excessively wet, muddy, or cold, we have a wonderful large motor space that the classes will utilize instead.
 As a result, large motor activities are built into the daily schedule.
 Each class is scheduled for 30 minutes of large muscle play daily.

 What if my child has an allergy?

 If your son or daughter has an allergy, it is very important that the school is informed and the proper paper work is completed to keep your child safe while with us.
-We require that students with food allergies supply their own bin of snacks to be used during snack time to ensure the food they consume does not contain any allergens.

 How frequently are hands washed?